Phases in Build and Release Management

 Multiple execution deployments: An agent phase can be used in an environment of a release definition to run multiple deployment jobs in parallel.
 For example, to configure your application to be load balanced across a site in US and a site in Europe, you can define a variable named Location with the value

 US,Europe, and specify that variable to be used as a multiplier in the agent phase of the environment.
 If two agents are available, both the jobs will be run simultaneously - one with Location = US, and another with Location = Europe.
 If only one agent is available, the first job is run, followed by the second job.
 When a multiplier results in many jobs being created in parallel, you can also specify the maximum number of agents that can be used for parallelism.
 For example, if Location has ten values, you can restrict to five sites being deployed in parallel by specifying 5 for the maximum number of agents.

-Multiple execution testing: An agent phase can be used in an environment of a release definition to run a set of tests in parallel - once for each test configuration.
+Multiple execution testing: An agent phase can be used in a build definition or in an environment of a release definition to run a set of tests in parallel - once for each test configuration.
 For example, to run a suite of web tests, once for each browser, you can define a variable named Browser with the value

 IE,Chrome,Edge,Firefoxand specify that variable to be used as a multiplier.
 As the agent demands are specified only once for an agent phase, all agents should be pre-installed with all the browsers.
 As with multiple executions deployment, you can specify the maximum number of agents that can be used at the same time for multi-configuration testing.